madhu050700/Space_Shooter_game/README.md

 TODO: Describe the end product we aim to implement, the features me may add/have not added, the software design patterns that might be applicable.

+In the final product, there will be two mid bosses and a final final boss.
+The mid bosses and final boss will be able to fire bullets in different patterns.
+Also, the damage caused by their shots will be more than the regular enemies.
+The health points of bosses will also be greater than the regular enemies which will make it difficult to destroy them.
+Mid bosses and Final boss will have ability to fire their signature shots which will cause greater damage than their regular bullets.
+However, these signature moves will not be very frequent as compared to regular shots.
+The player will also have the ability to fire signature shots which is more damaging than regular bullets by obtaining firing bonuses which will appear randomly in the game.
+Bullets of regaular enemies will decrease the player HP by 1, mid boss regular bullets will decrease player HP by 2 points and signature shots by 3 points, final boss regular bullets will decrease player HP by 3 points and signature shots by 4 points.

+The player will have 7 health points at the starting of the game.
+Each regular enemies will 2 health points, mid bosses will have 10 health points and final boss will have 20 health points.
+The player will be able to refill its health by obtaining health bonuses which will also appear randomly in the game.